 Service is good.
 The owner is very nice and helpful.
 There are a few tables inside, unlike the Los Al location which is mainly a take out.

 I would go back to Pittsburgh Broasted Chicken anytime.
 I'm glad they opened a location closer to me.
-This is better than Donahoo's and Louisiana Fried Chicken.
+This is better than Donahoo's and Louisiana Fried Chicken in Pomona.

 I found out that Pittsburgh opened from a blog titled Jerk in Pomona.
 Ok ok it was titled Student in Pomona and the jerk is a student at Cal Poly Pomona.
 Why is he a jerk?
-Because he's a punk kid who doesn't know the meaning of honor Vietnam Veterans.
+Because he's a punk kid who doesn't know how to honor Vietnam Veterans.
 Jerk punk kid.
+His post Where the Sidewalk Ends mentions, that Pomona should: "Instead of getting a traveling Vietnam war memorial in our town, why not stop wasting water and fix broken irrigation & broken irrigation?"

 Sunday, December 28, 2008